zachary-britt/capstone/README.md

 	"Chris Stirewalt is the politics editor for Fox News.
 Brianna McClelland contributed to this report.
 Want FOX News Halftime Report in your inbox every day?
 Sign up here."

 gets cut, along with other references to the news source. (replacing 'Fox news' with 'this newspaper' and so on)

 <br>

 After links and strange introductory - conclusion punctuation are stripped, the text is checked to be at least 400 characters long to ensure the model isn't being punished for not understanding a short collection of sentence fragments.

-At this stage the reddit comments are similarily also stripped of links, and the comments from political subreddits are filtered
+At this stage the reddit comments are similarily also stripped of links, and the comments from political subreddits are filtered for length.
+See [src/formatter](https://github.com/zachary-britt/text2slant/blob/master/src/formatter.py "formatting")

 ### spaCy NLP